vasnake/artefacts-2019_2023/README.md

 # artefacts-2019_2023

+> Data engineering is the software engineering that enables data scientists to work effectively

 Collection of some interesting pieces from my projects (2019 ..
 2023).
 Spark, Scala, Python, sh

 Two main categories: